VinceIP/MochaChip/README.md

 ## Current bugs

-- MochaChip can run most(-ish) original CHIP-8 programs.
-I've found quite a few that do not run yet, likely due to how I'm implementing some instructions and working with some of Java's quirks.
+- mochachip.MochaChip can run most(-ish) original CHIP-8 programs.
+I've found quite a few that do not run yet, likely due to how
+  I'm implementing some instructions and working with some of Java's quirks.
 You will find some of the more complex CHIP-8 programs will not run or produce unexpected behavior.
 Feel free to [open an issue](https://github.com/VinceIP/MochaChip/issues)